hmteditors/closed-2015office10/Office10presentation.md

 ![διαδεδομένων][tradition]

-By explaining away Homer's inconsistencies by calling on a larger tradition of Greek cutlture and storytelling, this scholion is actually providing more evidence for the the theory that Homer was not a single poet.
+By explaining away Homer's inconsistencies by calling on a larger tradition of Greek cultture and storytelling, this scholion is actually providing more evidence for the the theory that Homer was not a single poet.
 It supports the idea that there was a much larger historical and mythological convention happening in oral poetry, one that the audience would have been familiar with.

 ---

 ## Conclusions and Questions

-- The multitext tradition is growing and continuing with this project as it has the last several centuries even before Homer adding to a multi-layered progression of information being passed on from story tellers before Homers to us?
+- The growing multitext tradition
 - What does this mean for the research on oral tradition?
-- If this multitext is the next step for the cycle of continuing with Homeric study, by hosting a digital venue to carry on the Homeric tradition, then what will the next step be after this in the future?
-The Greeks may have not had the tiniest inkling that their work could be projected into a virtual world, so how can we possible conceptualize the next step in this continuous cycle?

 ---